Matt Morgan: Japanese and European promotions (2005–2007)

-Total Nonstop Action Wrestling
+Total Nonstop Action Wrestling (2007–2013)

 Jim Cornette's bodyguard (2007–2008)

 Morgan debuted in Total Nonstop Action Wrestling (TNA) on the August 7, 2007, episode of TNA Today, appearing briefly in the background of a segment featuring Eric Young and Jeremy Borash.
 On the August 9 episode of TNA Impact!, Morgan appeared alongside former TNA Management Director Jim Cornette, with TNA later identifying him as Cornette's "backup".
-Morgan was the Special Enforcer in the Samoa Joe and Christian Cage match at Bound for Glory, preventing Christian's Coalition from interfering as Joe gave Cage his first true defeat in TNA.
+Morgan was the Special Enforcer in the Samoa Joe and Christian Cage match at Bound for Glory on October 14, preventing Christian's Coalition from interfering as Joe gave Cage his first true defeat in TNA.
 Morgan had to restrain Tomko and A.J.
 Styles on the edition of October 18 of Impact! when they tried interfering in the main event helping Christian defeat Samoa Joe in a Fight For The Right Qualifying match.

 On the April 3, 2008, edition of TNA Impact!, it was revealed that Morgan allowed Team Tomko to add James Storm to their team, giving them a five-to-four advantage heading into Lockdown; however, at the end of the program, it was revealed that Morgan himself had joined Team Cage.
 The next week, Jim Cornette relieved Morgan of his assistant duties to become a full-time wrestler.
-With Morgan joining Team Cage, he established himself as a fan favorite, and went back to his old OVW nickname, "The Blueprint".
-Morgan teamed up with Kip James at Sacrifice as a result of the Deuces Wild Tag Team Tournament draw.
+With Morgan joining Team Cage, he established himself as a face, and went back to his old OVW nickname, "The Blueprint".
+Morgan teamed up with Kip James at Sacrifice on May 11 as a result of the Deuces Wild Tag Team Tournament draw.
 They failed to win the tag titles as James and Morgan could not get along long enough.
 He then began to feud with The Rock 'n Rave Infection after defeating Jimmy Rave in less than two minutes on July 17.
 Lance Rock immediately challenged Morgan to a match right there, and Morgan squashed him.